The following is a list of Endowed Scholarships that are assigned based on the Financial Aid form received with the Admission application.

 Samuel and Evelyn DeVries - need.

-Chester and Louise Ferguson - student(s) from East Tennessee; from Tallahassee, Florida area; from the Tampa Bay, Florida area; or from northwestern Georgia (Dalton, Chasworth, or Ellijay areas).
+Chester and Louise Ferguson - student(s) from east Tennessee; from the Tallahassee, Florida area; from the Tampa Bay, Florida area; or from northwestern Georgia (Dalton, Chasworth, or Ellijay counties).

 James R. Fields - need.

 Robert Alanson Forbes - preference to international students with demonstrated financial need.